Tensor decomposition to Compress Convolutional Layers in Deep Learning: Case Study

 \section{Case Study}

-In this section, we apply our proposed CPAC-CNN model on two datasets for method validation, one of which is classification on the MNIST dataset \citep{lecun-mnisthandwrittendigit-2010}, and the other is defect diagnosis on the Magnetic Tile Defects dataset \citep{Huang2018}.
-By comparing with the original CNN model, we would like to justify the strengths of our proposed method into two aspects: 1) our proposed CPAC-Conv layer could receive a comparable performance compared with original Convolutional layer by using fewer parameters; 2) the CPAC-Conv layer increases the interpretability of the output feature maps.
-The experiments are implemented by PyTorch \citep{NIPS2019_9015} on a single NVIDIA GeForce GTX 1080Ti GPU.
-The code will be available on \url{https://github.com/wyn430/CPAC-CNN} upon paper submission.
+In this section, we {evaluate our proposed CPAC-CNN model based on two datasets}: one is classification on the MNIST dataset (\cite{lecun-mnisthandwrittendigit-2010}), and the other is defect diagnosis on the Magnetic Tile Defects dataset (\cite{Huang2018}).
+By comparing with the original CNN model, we would like to justify the strengths of our proposed method from two aspects: (1) our proposed CPAC-Conv layer can receive a comparable performance compared with original Conv layer by using fewer parameters; (2) the CPAC-Conv layer increases the interpretability of the output feature maps.
+The experiments are implemented by PyTorch (\cite{NIPS2019_9015}) on a single NVIDIA GeForce GTX 1080Ti GPU. {Rectified Linear Unit (ReLU), which is widely used in image classification, is selected as the activation function in our experiment}.
+The code is available on \url{https://github.com/wyn430/CPAC-CNN}.